jpastuszek/httpthumbnailer/README.md

 Custom thumbnailing methods and edits can be programed using plugin API.
 By default HTTP Thumbnailer will look for plugins in `/usr/share/httpthumbnailer/plugins`.
 Options `--plugins` can be used to point to different directory; it can also be specified multiple times to point to more than one directory.
-Plugin file needs to end with `.rb` extension to be found anywhere within directory structure pointed by `--plugins` options (or in default directory).
+Plugin file needs to end with `.rb` extension to be found anywhere within directory structure pointed by `--plugins` option (or in default directory).

 ### Defining new thumbnailing methods